ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/controllers.md

 Of course the first **"ShouldPassForThe"** call does not make any sense at all but it proves that everything related to the test can be asserted by using the method.
 You may even put a break point into the action delegate and debug it, if you like.

-I guess that you already know it, but if you put an invalid and unrecognisable type for the generic parameter, for example **"ShouldPassForThe<XunitProjectAssembly>"**, you will receive an exception:
+I guess that you already know it, but if you put an invalid and unrecognisable type for the generic parameter, for example **"XunitProjectAssembly"**, you will receive an exception:

 ```
 XunitProjectAssembly could not be resolved for the 'ShouldPassForThe<TComponent>' method call.